 The conformists are rewarded with senior positions in government, business, quangos and the media.
 But there is nothing to acknowledge those that stand up for what they believe in and suffer as a result.
 We applaud our military heroes but what about those heroes of conscience whose impact may, in time, be profound?

-The British public has lost faith in the key institutions in our country.
-Parliament, the press, the police and bankers are all in the dock.
-From the expenses scandal, to phone-hacking, to financial mismanagement, we have witnessed abuse on a gargantuan scale.
-Institutionally rotten cultures have been exposed and trust has broken down.
+When the prize was established in 2012 it was against a backdrop where the British public had lost faith in the key institutions in our country.
+Parliament, the press, the police and bankers were all in the dock.
+From the expenses scandal, to phone-hacking, to financial mismanagement, we had witnessed abuse on a gargantuan scale and public trust had broken down.

 History has shown us that those who take the path of conviction as opposed to the path of convenience do exist.
-Nelson Mandela, Aung San Suu Kyi, Abraham Lincoln, Mahatma Gandhi and Galileo are all international examples.
-But we have seen such figures in British public life too.
+Nelson Mandela, Mary Wollstonecraft, Millicent Fawcett, Abraham Lincoln, Mahatma Gandhi, Rosa Parks and Galileo are good examples.

 The prize itself

-The Prize is funded by private individuals that believe that contrarian behaviour should be recognised and does not currently accept funds from corporates or large foundations to preserve its independence.
+The Prize is funded by a handful of private individuals that believe that contrarian behaviour should be recognised and does not accept funds from corporates or large foundations to preserve its independence.